3 Days in Warsaw – Plan the Best Warsaw Itinerary

 Afternoon: Visit the Wilanow Palace

 There seems to be no end to the number of palaces in and around Warsaw.
-But Wilanów Palace Warsaw is by far one of the most beautiful and striking of them all.
-The masterpiece was made by King Jan III.
+But Wilanów Palace Warsaw is the most beautiful and sprawling one to date, a beautiful work of art by King Jan III.

 In case you want a private, comprehensive tour of the Wilanow Palace, which I highly recommend to learn everything about it, check out this one, with an expert guide.